top of page

 We strongly value understanding the cultural contexts that affect eating behavior and suicidality.
 To that end, we are conducting work in the following areas:

-• Sexual minority populationsWe found that body fat dissatisfaction was a better predictor of disordered eating behaviors than muscularity dissatisfaction in both gay and heterosexual men (Smith, et al., 2011).
-Previous work in the lab examined suicide risk factors among sexual minority women (Velkoff, Forrest, Dodd, & Smith, 2016), and ongoing research projects are investigating eating disorder symptoms among both sexual minority men and women.
+• LGBTQ+ populations: We found that body fat dissatisfaction was a better predictor of disordered eating behaviors than muscularity dissatisfaction in both gay and heterosexual men (Smith, et al., 2011).
+Previous work in the lab examined suicide risk factors among sexual minority women (Velkoff, Forrest, Dodd, & Smith, 2016).
+Ongoing research projects are quantitatively and qualitatively investigating eating disorder symptoms, interoceptive dysfunction, and suicidality among LGBTQ+ individuals.

 • Weight stigma: In collaboration with Dr. Jeff Hunger, we are conducting work examining relations between weight stigma and both disordered eating and suicidality.